Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Cinnamon chickpea blondies are chewy, sweet and perfect for snacking!
-This flourless, gluten free and vegan blondie recipe can also be made nut free.
+These Cinnamon Chickpea Blondies are chewy, sweet and perfect for snacking!
+They’re flourless, gluten-free, vegan, full of fiber and protein, while still tasting like something you want to eat!
 Food allergy friends, this is for you!

 A blondie recipe may share similar ingredients with a brownie recipe, but any chocolate lover will tell you that brownies and blondies are very different.
 Both very delicious, mind you, but different for sure.